manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         () => console.log("HTTP server started and available at http://localhost:8000.")
     );

-The three parameters that we pass to `listen` are the TCP port number, the IP address (we use the special *localhost* address), and a function which is called by `listen` as soon as the HTTP server is bound to the given IP address and TCP port and is ready to receive incoming HTTP requests.
+The three parameters that we pass to `listen` are the TCP port number, the IP address or DNS name (we use the special *localhost* name), and a function which is called by `listen` as soon as the HTTP server is bound to the given IP address and TCP port and is ready to receive incoming HTTP requests.

 This time, when running `node index.js` on the command line, you'll notice how you are *not* thrown back to the command line - instead, the Node.js application keeps running, after outputting the "HTTP server started and available at http://localhost:8000." line.